-Mashrou' Leila are a four-piece band based in Beirut.
+Mashrou' Leila are a four piece band based in Beirut.
 Their rousing, sensual electro- pop anthems about political freedoms, LGBT rights, race, religion and modern Arabic identity have challenged the status quo of the Middle-Eastern pop industry.

-Described as ‘the voice of their generation’ and ’the most successful Arabic-language band internationally’ (The Guardian) and “the new face of Middle Eastern pop music” (Dazed), Mashrou’ Leila have recently marked their 10th anniversary with the release of The Beirut School- a compilation of their classic tracks and new material (including the first song in English), and accompanying world tour (including headline shows at London Roundhouse, Paris l’Olympia, Berlin Astra, and a sellout sixth tour of North America).
+Described as ‘The voice of their generation’ (CNN), ’the most successful Arabic-language band internationally’ (The Guardian) and “the new face of Middle Eastern pop music” (Dazed), Mashrou’ Leila have recently marked their 10th anniversary with the release of ‘The Beirut School’ - a compilation of their classic tracks and new material (including the first song in English), and accompanying world tour (including headline shows at London Roundhouse, Paris l’Olympia, Berlin Astra, and a sellout sixth tour of North America).

 Mashrou’ Leila are currently working on their fifth studio album for release in 2020.